Grants for the All Saints Forward Project

 The Heritage Lottery Fund website is at www.hlf.org.uk

-To go alongside the requested Heritage Lottery Fund grant, the church has already raised £210,000 partnership funding.
-In 2014 it became clear that, due to market price changes in the construction industry, we need to raise much more.
+To go alongside the requested Heritage Lottery Fund grant, the church has raised £220,000 partnership funding.
+The Heritage Lottery Fund award covered Phases 1-3 of the project.
+For Phase 4 [extension] we need to raise much more.
 New sources of funding are still being sought.
 We are most grateful to the following donors who have offered us grants [amount in brackets].
 Further details of these grant awarding bodies can be found below.

 Allchurches Trust Limited [£7,500 plus a further £3,000]